Digital-Grinnell/dlad-blog/content/posts/135-Migrating-CATPAW-Development-to-Azure/index.md

 The `README.md` file from the _development_ branch of [https://github.com/Digital-Grinnell/catpaw-azure](https://github.com/Digital-Grinnell/catpaw-azure) explains some of the repositories' early history and it can be downloaded here as `README-catpaw-azure.pdf`.

 {{% attachments %}}

+## Pandas vs Polars

+Also while addressing problem #2 (see above) we found that a successful _local_ build using the [Pandas dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) class could not be successfully deployed to _Reclaim Cloud_, nor to _Azure_.
+The _Azure_ error messages hinted at the platforms inability to "build" _Pandas_ due to a missing `python.h` file.
+Also, the build time in _Azure_ with _Pandas_ included was 10x the time when building the app without _Pandas_.

+I tried 8 different deployment configurations in hopes of making _Pandas_ work in _Azure_, but they all failed with the same error.
+So, rather than perpetuating failures I elected to look for an alternative to _Pandas_ to determine if that was indeed the source of the error.
+It was.

+Ultimately I choose to rewrite a small portion of the `app.py` code to remove _Pandas_ and replace it with "equivalent" code using the [Polars DataFrame Library](https://www.pola.rs/).  _Polars_ not only works, both _locally_ and in _Azure_, but its associated build-time is one tenth what _Pandas_ required.

+At the time of this writing (2023-01-12T12:44:01-06:00) the `development` branch of [catpaw-azure](https://github.com/Digital-Grinnell/catpaw-azure) is using _Polars_, while the `main` branch still employs the broken _Pandas_ logic.
+I expect a merge of these branches and adoption of _Polars_ soon.

 ---